Converse Logo

 What is the Converse symbol?

-The key symbol of the Converse brand is the five-pointed star.
-It accompanies every pair of branded shoes.
-But this sign was not always present on the products: it had existed since 1963 when the manufacturer finally decided to switch to a unique emblem, and before that time, there was no constant symbol.
+The key symbol of the Converse brand is the five-pointed star, which accompanies every pair of branded shoes.
+However, this sign was not always present on the products: it existed until 1963, when the manufacturer finally decided to switch to a single emblem; before that, there was no consistent symbol.
 The star was taken from the popular All-Star sneaker line, released in 1932.

 Why is the Converse logo on the outside?

 If the Converse symbol is on the outside, it means only one thing – you are facing a counterfeit.
-This brand marks its products from the inside, so the round patch with the five-pointed star sign cannot be located on the outside of the original pair of shoes.
+This brand marks its products from the inside, so the round patch with the five-pointed star sign cannot be located outside the original pair of shoes.

 Why does my Converse have a large logo?

-On original Converse sneakers, the large logo is located on the back of the sole – right in the middle of the heel area.
+On the original Converse sneakers, the large logo is on the back of the sole, right in the middle of the heel.
 On the original, it has the designation “ALL STAR” with a star in the center or “Converse All Star” (on newer models released after 2007).
-But a different size, mismatched shape, inaccurate labeling, and other errors indicate that the shoes are counterfeit.
+However, a different size, a mismatched shape, inaccurate labeling, and other errors indicate that the shoes are counterfeit.

 Does Converse have a logo on both sides?

-No, Converse shoes do not have logos on both sides – around the black star, the emblem is only on the inside.
-Therefore, the right sneaker is located to the left of the lace and on the left – to the right.
+No, Converse shoes do not have logos on both sides; the emblem is only on the inside around the black star.
+Therefore, the right sneaker is located to the left of the lace, and the left sneaker is to the right of the lace.
 Other variants indicate a counterfeit.